46 Positive Environmental Success Stories - May 2024

 Photo by WrS.tm.pl ❤️🇺🇦 🏳️🌈 / Unsplash

 Utrecht, Netherlands, has become a global leader in sustainable urban design, by putting green roofs on its bus stops.
-Since launching in 2019, 316 bus shelters have been converted setting a precedent for other cities to follow.
+Since launching in 2019, 316 bus shelters have been converted, setting a precedent for other cities to follow.
 (Positive Eco News)

 In an attempt to boost the sale of EV's could swappable batteries be the pivoting point?
-ManMohan S Sodhi, wrote that India has created a huge market for (autorickshaws) with swappable batteries, due to government subsidies.
+ManMohan S Sodhi, wrote that India has created a considerable market for (autorickshaws) with swappable batteries, due to government subsidies.
 (The Conversation)

-Positive News Roundup - Wednesday, 22nd May
+Positive News Round up — Wednesday, 22nd May

 space gray iPhone X